Aarthyravi/corejava/README.md

   * goto maven project --> right click ---> Maven ---> Update Project...
   * wow...
 Suddenly Jdk 1.5 version got changed into JRE System Library[JavaSE-1.8]
   * If we click Run As---> maven install, then we can see the jar file.
+      - maven install -->it creates a folder called target and put the .jar / .war file and the class files in classes folder
       - [INFO] Building jar: C:\Users\Ravi\eclipse-workspace\helloworld\target\helloworld-0.0.1-SNAPSHOT.jar
   * jar file run on server
   * so, goto command prompt, type